tendermint/tendermint/spec/p2p/v0.34/pex-protocol.md

 ## Providing Addresses

-When a node receives a `PexRequest` message from a peer, it replies to peer with a `PexAddrs` message.
+When a node receives a `PexRequest` message from a peer, it replies with a `PexAddrs` message.

 This message encodes a [random selection of peer addresses](./addressbook.md#random-selection) retrieved from the address book.